-Today’s collectors are passionate about the pieces they buy.
+Today’s art collectors are passionate about the pieces they buy.
 It is often just as much about the emotional connection they feel to a piece as the potential monetary gain.
-They are buying works of art that speak to them and revel in the fact that they will be the custodian of a unique piece until it is passed to a new collector, or that it will be treasured within their family for generations to come.
+They are collecting works of art that speak to them and revel in the fact that they will be the custodian of a unique piece until it is passed to a new collector, or that it will be treasured within their family for generations to come.
 Some find it more rewarding than investing in the stock market.

 The industry has seen an uptick in young and emerging collectors who are looking to experts for guidance in building and protecting their collections.

-Today’s art market is significantly more complicated to navigate than years past with contemporary artists working in avant-garde mediums, such as dried blood, gum and even human hair, that can’t be protected and preserved the way a traditional oil on canvas would be.
+Today’s art market is significantly more complicated to navigate than years past with contemporary artists working in avant-garde mediums, such as dried blood, gum and even human hair, that can’t be protected and preserved the way a traditional oil on canvas would be

 This is where our fine art specialists and museum-level services come in: We work together with members, independent brokers and wealth managers to ensure the right coverage is in place for an individual’s collection based on its unique needs.

 Determining the provenance of a piece of art is also something that collectors turn to experts for assistance with, as it can be a complicated journey.
 One client was pondering a half-million-dollar purchase, but when we researched the piece’s history back to its creation in 1970, we discovered that the provenance was incorrect.
 There were ownership discrepancies and the piece had been altered in the 1980s by a European conservator.
 As imagined, all these factors directly affect the price, as well as how the artwork needs to be cared for, stored and displayed.
 This is a typical narrative for us, helping collectors piece together the story or history of a work of art.